nanobox-io/nanobox-guides-old/source/postgresql/manage.html.md

 project: postgresql
 ---

-Nanobox exposes connections for your PostgreSQL database through which you can access and manage your data using your client of choice.
+Nanobox exposes connections to your PostgreSQL database through which you can access and manage your data using your client of choice.

 ## Managing Local Data
-When working in a local [dev or sim platform](https://new-nanobox-docs.gopagoda.io/local-dev/dev-sim/), your PostgreSQL db is given it's own virtual IP and port that you can connect to using your client of choice.
+When working in a local [dev or sim platform](https://docs.nanobox.io/local-dev/dev-sim/), your PostgreSQL db is given it's own virtual IP and port that you can connect to using your client of choice.
 To view these credentials, use the Nanobox CLI's `info` command.
 It displays information about components in each respective platform.

 #### Viewing Credentials in dev
 ```bash